AdobeDocs/experience-manager-65.en/help/sites-developing/ch-adding.md

 >[!WARNING]
 >
->The installed segments are provided as reference configurations to help you build your own dedicated configuration for your project and as such should not be used directly.
+>The installed segments are provided as reference configurations to help you build your own dedicated configuration for your project.
+Do not use them directly.

 ## Debugging ContextHub {#debugging-contexthub}

-There are a number of options for debugging ContextHub including generating logs.
+There are several options for debugging ContextHub including generating logs.
 See [Configuring ContextHub for more information.](ch-configuring.md#logging-debug-messages-for-contexthub)

 ## See an Overview of the ContextHub Framework {#see-an-overview-of-the-contexthub-framework}